Kviteseid Municipality: Geography

-Kviteseid borders the municipalities of Seljord to the northwest; Nome to the east; Drangedal, Nissedal, and Fyresdal to the south; and Tokke to the west.
-The highest point is Sveinsheia at 1141 m above sea level.
+Seljord Municipality is located to the north and east, Nome Municipality is located to the east, Drangedal Municipality is located to the southeast, Nissedal Municipality is located to the south, Fyresdal Municipality is located to the southwest, and Tokke Municipality is located to the west.

 There are several large lakes that are located in or partially in Kviteseid including Kviteseidvatnet, Flåvatn, and Bandak (all three of which are part of the Telemark Canal, plus Nisser and Vråvatn.
+The highest point in the municipality is the 1140.56 m tall mountain Sveinsheii, located on the border with Fyresdal Municipality.

 Government

 Kviteseid Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
-The municipality is under the jurisdiction of the Telemark District Court and the Agder Court of Appeal.
+The municipality is under the jurisdiction of the Øvre Telemark District Court and the Agder Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Kviteseid is made up of 17 representatives that are elected to four-year terms.
+The municipal council (Kommunestyre) of Kviteseid Municipality is made up of 17 representatives that are elected to four-year terms.
 The tables below show the current and historical composition of the council by political party.